Intrinsic random walks and sub-Laplacians in sub-Riemannian geometry: Convergence of random walks

 The authors are grateful to Fr\'ed\'eric Jean for his advice on non-equiregular structures, and in particular, for explaining how to derive Eq.~\eqref{Eqn:DistanceComp}.
 We also thank Andrei Agrachev, Gr\'egoire Charlot, Erlend Grong, and Jose Veloso for useful and stimulating discussions.
 We finally thank the Institut Henri Poincar\'e (Paris) for the hospitality during the Trimester ``Geometry, Analysis and Dynamics on sub-Riemannian manifolds,'' where most of this research has been carried out.

-This research has been partially supported by the European Research Council, ERC StG 2009 ``GeCoMethods'', contract n.
-239748, by the iCODE institute (research project of the Idex Paris-Saclay), by the SMAI project ``BOUM'', the Grant ANR-15-CE40-0018 of the ANR.
-This research benefited from the support of the ``FMJH Program Gaspard Monge in optimization and operation research'' and from the support to this program from EDF.
+This research has been partially supported by the European Research Council, ERC StG 2009 ``GeCoMethods'', contract n.\ 239748, by the ERC POC project ARTIV1 contract number 727283, by the ANR project ``SRGI'' ANR-15-CE40-0018, by a public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH (in a joint call with Programme Gaspard Monge en Optimisation et Recherche Op\'erationnelle), by the iCODE institute, research project of the Idex Paris-Saclay, and by the SMAI project ``BOUM.''